China Sky

-China Sky is a novel by Pearl S. Buck published in 1941.
+China Sky is a novel by American writer Pearl S. Buck published in 1941.
 The story centers on love, honor, and wartime treachery in an American-run hospital in the fictional town of Chen-li, China, during the Japanese invasion.
 The book was the basis of a 1945 film of the same name starring Randolph Scott, Ruth Warrick, Ellen Drew, and Anthony Quinn.